 - 1. From the View menu, select Map Navigation. - 2.
-In the upper right corner of the Map dialog box, click Design and then Edit Maps.
-The Map Configuration dialog box opens. - 3.
+In the upper right corner of the Map dialog box, click Edit Maps.
+The Edit Maps dialog box opens. - 3.
 From the right pane listing the cameras, drag and drop your cameras to the map with your mouse.
 (Cameras are not added to the map by default.) - 4.
-Right-click on a camera on the map and select Rotate Map Icons to position the camera angles as required. - 5.
+(Optional) Rotate the icon so that the arrow represents the angle of the camera lens: - a.
+Right-click on a camera icon on the map and select Rotate. - b.
+Move your mouse and the arrow will rotate. - c.
+Left-click your mouse to accept the position. - 5.
+(Optional) To remove a camera icon from the map, right-click on camera icon and select Remove from Map. - 6.
 Click OK to save settings.

-Figure 18.
-Drag cameras onto the map
+Figure 29.
+Drag cameras onto map

-(Optional) Creating Map Hot Spots
+(Optional) Creating Map Hot Links

-In larger sites where you want to have more than one site map, you can layer maps by creating linked hot spots.
-For example, you can have one main site map where hot spots link to a zoomed-in image (another map) of a particular area on the site.
+In larger sites where you want to have more than one site map, you can layer maps by creating hot links.
+For example, one main map can contain hot links that open detailed maps of a particular area.

-To create map hot spots:
+To create a map hot link: